 I found these sweet beaded flowers in an antique shop, and then came across the black & white polka dot vase.
 I think the finished product has a nice modern vintage feel to it.
 It also reminds me of Mary Engelbreit!
 When I was done I thought a bowl of cherries would be a nice prop and I could call this the “Life is just a Chair of Bowlies” tree!

-With the traditional Nantucket basket as the base and natural decorations of pinecones, pods, and seashells this tree symbolizes the incredible natural rustic beauty of New England.
+With the traditional Nantucket basket as the base and natural decorations of pinecones, pods, and seashells this tree symbolizes the amazing natural rustic beauty of New England.